 Standing at a support surface while playing with toys.
 This activity promotes upright standing posture and decreased reliance on using their arms for balance.
-When first starting this activity, move the toy further away so the child can support her or his chest on the surface.
-After that, move the toy close to the edge so the child has to maintain their balance without support.
-Placing toys on low tables, chairs or couches are often a great option for this!
+Firstly, move the toy further away so the child can support her or his chest on the surface.
+Secondly, move the toy close to the edge so the child has to maintain their balance without support.
+Placing toys on low tables, chairs or couches is often a great option for this!

 Standing with their back against a wall.
 This activity can help promote an upright stance without using arms for support.
 Progress this activity by placing a toy or standing a few feet in front of the child for the child to take a few forward steps to.